 Remember, the point of retail shelving is to present your goods in an attractive and eye-catching way, especially since customers plan only about one-third of their purchases, with the rest being impulse buys.
 Therefore, shelves should provide maximum product visibility and appeal.
 If your shelving looks outdated or shabby, it can detract from your merchandise and your brand image.
 Sometimes, investing in new fixtures is the best way to refresh your store's look.
 When that time comes, exploring options for design, engineering, and prototyping can help you create the perfect, updated solution.

-Budgeting for Shelves and Understanding the ROI
+Budgeting for Retail Shelving and Measuring ROI

 Figuring out your budget for retail shelving and understanding its return on investment (ROI) are key steps in creating a successful retail space.
 It’s not just about finding a place to put your products; it’s about making smart choices that enhance your store and encourage sales.
 Let's explore how to approach this so you feel confident in your decisions.